lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 I mean, I would just say

-> "Hey, you ain't gaining nothing by buying truckload of
+> Hey, you ain't gaining nothing by buying truckload of
 > this biscuit that comes with x amount of mobile recharge, cause you are an
-> amnesiac moron who doesn't remember when was the last time you **enjoyed** its
+> amnesiac moron who doesn't remember when was the last time you enjoyed its
-> taste."
+> taste.

 This works in theory and, most of the time, in practice.
 Let me tell you why.
 Because you didn't sell your soul to a certain school of thought with